aldrin/git-changelog/README.md

 Fixes: JIRA-1234
 ```

-Then, with a post-processor like the following in the configuration
+Then, with a post-processor like the following in the configuration file:

 ```yml
 output: